cody82/DownSite/README.md

 It is easier to use than e.g. Jekyll and Wordpress as it can be edited in the browser and does not need a webserver.
 Also it can embed YouTube/Vimeo and convert/scale uploaded videos.

+Currently DownSite is in an early development state and does not have many features yet.
+Basically you can create a Blog or standalone pages with videos, Markdown text and images.

 ##How to use
 * Download a release/source and start the DownSite project.
 * Point your browser to "http://<your_computer_name>:1337/".
 An example website shows up.